osmandapp/web/main/docs/user/personal/profiles.md

 </Tabs>

-In the article [Navigation settings](../navigation/guidance/navigation-settings.md) you can find the relevant settings of the OsmAnd app that you can use in your journeys.
+We recommend you read the information in the article [Navigation Settings](../navigation/guidance/navigation-settings.md), where you can find the relevant settings of the OsmAnd application that can enhance your journey experience.

 - [Navigation type](../navigation/guidance/navigation-settings.md#navigation-type).
 Provides options to select the type of navigation based on your mode of travel and whether you have an internet connection.
 - [Route parameters](../navigation/guidance/navigation-settings.md#route-parameters).
 These settings determine how the app calculates routes to reach your destination.